About Papular Eczema

 - Rubbing against bedding and carpet to scratch itchy skin.

 It's important to note that papular eczema rarely develops under diapers in infants, so a rash with raised bumps in that area is more likely to be a diaper rash than papular eczema.
-If you're experiencing any of these symptoms, it's advisable to consult a pediatrician or dermatologist for an accurate diagnosis and appropriate treatment.
+If you're the parent or guardian of a child experiencing any of these symptoms, it's advisable to consult a pediatrician or dermatologist for an accurate diagnosis and appropriate treatment.

 To diagnose papular eczema, the following examinations, tests, and procedures may be performed: